MXuDong/k8s-test-server/README.md

 -logPath string
     The log file path. (default "log.log")

+-port string
+    The port of application. (default ":3000")

 -v    Show version info, if true, it will not start server.
 ```